-On November 1, 2022, a purported Company stockholder filed a securities class action complaint in the U.S. District Court for the Northern District of California against us, certain of our current officers and directors, and underwriters of the IPO.
-The complaint alleges that defendants violated Sections 11, 12(a)(2), and 15 of the Securities Act of 1933 by making material misstatements or omissions in offering documents filed in connection with the IPO.
+On November 1, 2022, a purported Company stockholder filed a securities class action complaint in the U.S. District Court for the Northern District of California against the Company, certain of its current officers and directors, and underwriters of the Company's Initial Public Offering (IPO).
+On April 14, 2023, the court-appointed lead plaintiff filed a consolidated amended class action complaint.
+The complaint alleges that defendants violated Sections 11, 12(a) (2), and 15 of the Securities Act of 1933 by making material misstatements or omissions in offering documents filed in connection with the IPO.
 The complaint seeks unspecified damages, interest, fees, costs, and rescission on behalf of purchasers and/or acquirers of common stock issued in the IPO.
-The Company and the other defendants intend to vigorously defend against the claims in this action.
+On September 28, 2023, the court issued an order granting in part and denying in part defendants' motion to dismiss.
+The Company and the other defendants intend to vigorously defend against the remaining claims in this action.